Ranges of Extremal Processes and Heavy-Tailed Random Walks in Spaces of Growing Dimension: Abstract

 \section{Abstract}

-We consider extremal processes and random walks generated by heavy-tailed random vectors.
-We assume that these vectors take values in $\R^d$, and establish limit theorems for their paths in the triangular array setting when both the number of steps $n$ and the dimension $d$ grow to infinity.
-For this, the paths are interpreted as finite metric spaces with the $\ell_p$ metric for $p\in[1,\infty]$ and the convergence is understood as convergence in distribution on the family of metric spaces equipped with the Gromov--Hausdorff distance.
+We consider extremal processes and random walks generated by heavy-tailed random vectors taking values in $\R^d$ endowed with the $\ell_p$ metric.
+We establish limit theorems for the associated paths in the triangular array setting when both the number of steps $n$ and the dimension $d$ grow to infinity.
+It is shown that it is possible to transform the paths by suitable isometries of $\ell_p$ such that the transformed paths converge in distribution and to identify the limit in terms of a Poisson cluster process.
+These results also imply the convergence in distribution of the paths viewed as finite metric spaces in the space of metric spaces equipped with the Gromov--Hausdorff metric.
+Furthermore, we prove convergence in distribution of the transformed paths in the space of counting measures on the line equipped with a Hausdorff metric induced by a suitable $\ell_p$-type distance between counting measures.